JackPikatea/pikatea-documentation/docs/PikateaMacropadGB3/Readme.md

 ## Example Uses
 This is a list I've generated of useful ways and programs to use the Pikatea Macropad with.
-This is just an example.
-In reality, the possibilities are endless.
-Suggest more use cases on the discord channel
+These are just examples.
+We also have some [more advanced tips and tricks here](/guide/)

 **Music control** - My favorite way to use the Pikatea Macropad.
 I usually configure 3 buttons for Play/Pause, Next, and Previous songs.
 The knob is used to control volume.
 This works well with Spotify.
 Pair with Toastify for an even better experience.